Human trafficking in the United States: Federal Bureau of Investigation

 Specialized Task Forces: The FBI currently deploys Child Exploitation and Human Trafficking Task Forces in almost every field office.
 These multi-juridical teams operate in cooperation with federal, state, local, and tribal authorities to detect victims, disrupt the trafficking networks, and punish the offenders.

-Data Collection and Analysis: Subsequently, the FBI, through the Uniform Crime Reporting (UCR) Programme, collects and publishes information on human trafficking occurrences in order to help in combating rising trends.
+Data Collection and Analysis: Subsequently, the FBI, through the Uniform Crime Reporting Program (UCR), collects and publishes information on human trafficking occurrences in order to help in combating rising trends.

 Victim-Centered Approach: The FBI has adopted an evidence-based and victim-centered approach, focusing on the necessary support and treatment for survivors, such as medical help, psychological counseling or therapy, and legal aid.